 Wildlife in Northern Minnesota

-240 bird species have been identified here, with 68 of those being Species of Greatest Conservation Need or Species of Conservation Concern.
-Below you will find a checklist.
+In fact, more than 240 bird species have been recorded in the area.
+In addition, some of those birds are listed as Species of Greatest Conservation Need or Species of Conservation Concern.

 DUCKS, GEESE & SWANS